Litesh97/Golang-Assignments/Go-Google-Search/README.md

-This assignment is a implementation of "Google Search" problem presented by Rob Pike in Google developers Go conference.
+<h4>This assignment is a implementation of "Google Search" problem presented by Rob Pike in Google developers Go conference.<h4>

 Google search v1 :
 1. Here we simply query the server (or call fakeSearch) for web, image and video type of results one after another in sequntial manner.